This article was automatically translated from the original Turkish version.

 This cycle continued for a long time.

-Then came high school, then university, and distances—more accurately, obligations—began to intrude between us and those long summer holidays.
+Then came high school, then university, and gradually distances—more accurately, obligations—entered between us and those long summer holidays.
 They never returned.

-Thus, the long stretches of my life—my childhood years—were left behind.
+Thus, the long stretches of my life—my childhood years—have now faded into the past.

-Recently, I came across an article investigating this very subject【1】.
+Recently, I read an article investigating this phenomenon【1】.

-It described how our perception of time changes with age.
+It described how the perception of time changes with age.

-They were asked to close their eyes and mentally count out 120 seconds.
+They asked participants to close their eyes and mentally count out 120 seconds.

 The group under 30 averaged 115 seconds.